 Notice to NARA Researchers and FOIA Requesters

-You may view highlights from our collections, including gifts from world leaders as well as charming and whimsical items handmade by private citizens, in the Highlights Gallery below.
+In the Highlights Gallery below, you may view highlights from our collections, including gifts from world leaders and charming and whimsical items handmade by private citizens.

-Information requests, research inquiries, loan requests, and donations related to the library’s artifact holdings may be submitted via email using the address provided below in Contact Us.
+Please view the Research page for more detailed information on conducting research and research inquiries.
+Loan requests and donations related to the library’s artifact holdings may be submitted via email using the address provided below in Contact Us.

-While our curatorial facility is not open to the public, we do have an active outgoing loan program.
-If your research request pertains to any artifacts that you wish to request for loan for exhibition purposes, please refer to the National Archives guidance for Borrowing NARA Holdings for Exhibition before contacting us.
-Please submit the request via email.
+Our curatorial facility is not open to the public.
+However, we have an active outgoing loan program.
+Loan requests should be submitted via email.
+Before you submit a request for artifacts you would like to request for loan for exhibition purposes, we encourage you to read the National Archives guidance for Borrowing NARA Holdings for Exhibition.

 Donate to the Collection

 The Barack Obama Presidential Library actively accepts selected donations for its artifact collections.
-Before we accept an item into the collection, it is carefully reviewed by the artifact and library staff.
-When emailing us, please provide as much detailed information as possible, including photographs and a statement that explains the relevance to President Barack Obama.
+However, all donations are carefully reviewed by the artifact and library staff before being accepted into the collection.
+If you are interested in donating to our collection, please email us and provide as much detailed information as possible, including photographs and a statement explaining the relevance to President Barack Obama.

-Email: firstname.lastname@example.org with “Artifact Collection” in the subject line for general inquiries, loan requests, and offers to donate.
-When submitting a request, include your contact information and as much detail as possible, such as dates and photographs of relevant objects and documents, so we may best address your inquiry.
+For general inquiries, loan requests, and offers to donate, please email firstname.lastname@example.org with “Artifact Collection,” in the subject line.
+When submitting a request, please include your contact information and as much detail as possible, such as dates and photographs of relevant objects and documents, so we may best address your inquiry.
 The artifact staff evaluates requests and replies within ten business days.